WAN-Solutions/wan24-Core/src/Wan24-Core Docs/index.md

 - Enumeration extensions
     - Get enumeration value display string from `DisplayTextAttribute` or using `ToString` (fallback)
+    - Determine if all, any or which flags are contained in an enumeration value
     - Remove flags of a mixed enumeration value
     - Get only flags of a mixed enumeration value
     - Value validation